 Circular design

-As the economical use of raw and building materials is an important factor in reducing CO2 emissions, the focus is increasingly shifting to the reduction of resource consumption in addition to reduced energy consumption.
+As the economical use of raw materials and building materials is an important lever in reducing CO2 emissions, the focus is increasingly shifting to the reduction of resource consumption in addition to reduced energy consumption.
 The most sustainable building materials are those that are already available and do not have to be newly produced.
 This saves energy, raw materials, waste and ultimately CO2.
 In the spirit of the circular economy, we avoided composite materials as far as possible during the refurbishment.
-Instead, we used materials that can be separated by type and simple plug-in connections that make deconstruction easier.
+Instead, we used materials that can be separated by type and simple plug-in connections that made deconstruction easier.

 Outstanding eco-balance

-Due to their narrow construction and the resulting low weight, post-war modern buildings are often more sustainable than solid structures.
+Due to their narrow construction and the resulting low weight, post-war modernist buildings are often more sustainable than solid structures.
 The opportunity for further sustainability potential arises by preserving the old building materials and structure and not constructing a new building.
-By continuing to use the reinforced concrete structure alone, it was possible to save approx. 1,600m³ of reinforced concrete and thus 2,500 tonnes of CO2 during the renovation of "Haus Neumarkt".
+By continuing to use the reinforced concrete structure alone, it was possible to save approx. 1,600m² of reinforced concrete and thus 2,500 tonnes of CO2 during the renovation of “Haus Neumarkt”.